Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

 #### At the project level

 1. `<NodeJsExtensionsGlobalESLintConfigurationDirectory>` is empty or not set.
-2. If the consuming project does not contain a _package.json_ file, yet, Node.js Extensions will create it in your project's root directory.
+2. If the consuming project does not contain a _package.json_ file yet, Node.js Extensions will create it.
-3. In case you already have a _package.json_ file there, copy the `devDependencies` node from _.config/consumer/package.project.props_ into it.
+3. In case you already have a _package.json_ file there, copy the `devDependencies` node from _./config/consumer/package.project.json_ into it.
 4. Building your project will install the necessary dependencies.

 #### At the solution level

 1. `<NodeJsExtensionsGlobalESLintConfigurationDirectory>` is set to a valid directory path.
-2. If a _package.json_ file does not exist at that path, yet, Node.js Extensions will create it.
+2. If a _package.json_ file does not exist at that path yet, Node.js Extensions will create it.
-3. Otherwise, copy the `devDependencies` node from _.config/consumer/package.global.props_ into it.
+3. Otherwise, copy the `devDependencies` node from _./config/consumer/package.global.json_ into it.
 4. Building your solution will install the necessary dependencies.

 Afterwards, Visual Studio will show ESLint warnings already during development, using the same configuration that will be used during the build.